Bear's Son Tale: Elements in Beowulf not in folktale

 Among elements considered vital to the epic are the loss of the ogre/demon's arm, and the trail of blood which leads the hero to the demon's lair ((Lawrence 1928), cited by (Barakat 1967)).
 These are not paralleled in any obvious way in the Bear's Son Tale.

 Grendel's severed arm

-Regarding Beowulf wrenching Grendel's arm off, Robert A. Barakat stated that no counterpart was to be found in the Bear' Son Tale of "Juan del Oso" (Mexican version of Jean de l'Ours).
+Regarding Beowulf wrenching Grendel's arm off, Robert A. Barakat stated that no counterpart was to be found in the Bear' Son Tale of "Juan del Oso" (Spanish version of Jean de l'Ours).
 This was because there was no mention of "actual physical damage [Juan] inflicted" on the devil during the barehanded wrestling phase.
 However, Juan did cut off one of the devil's ears afterwards with his weapon.

 For a folktale analogue to Grendel's severed arm, commentators have looked on Celtic (Irish) tale of "The Hand and Child" type.
 The parallel had been recognized already in the 19th century by several writers, but Carl Wilhelm von Sydow is generally credited with developing the analysis which took notice.